30 Clever Cooking Secrets Only Chefs Know

 Use sweet potatoes to make a snack.

-"Sweet potatoes are always available at the store and can live in your cupboard for up to two weeks," says Oren Zroya, creator of Radical Pan and a private chef for celebrities.
+"Sweet potatoes are always available at the store and can live in your cupboard for up to two weeks," says Oren Zroya, private celebrity chef and creator of Radical Pan.

-Slice them into wedges with some olive oil, salt, and pepper, and stick them into the oven at 425 degrees Fahrenheit for 20 minutes.
-"You get a sweet, delicious snack or side dish out of one single potato," says Zroya, noting that this is a tried-and-true tip from his own experience going to the market during the current COVID-19 crisis.
+Slice them into wedges with some olive oil, salt, and pepper, and stick them in the oven at 425 degrees Fahrenheit for 20 minutes.
+"You get a sweet, delicious snack or side dish out of one single potato," says Zroya.

 Get creative with the foods you have.

-Zroya says that because it's hard to come by specific foods right now, you need to get creative with what you do have.
+Can't get to the grocery store?
+Get creative with what you already have!
 For example, grab that can of chickpeas that's sitting in the back of your cupboard.
 "It could be turned into a hummus dip, a delicious curry, or a nice added protein to your salad," says Zroya.

 Use up those canned beans.